JohnAskew/titanic/README.md

 #### 022-titanic-tune-random-forest.py
+This modules moves into more intermediate aspects of machine learning and negligibly more advanced Python functionality: cross_validating our results, generating interactive charts revealing the model's accuracy and additional feature engineering.
+This module further relies on model tuning and engages user to tune the model by changing the option's arguments.
+Module objective is to engage user in changing arguments (settings) for reviewing the impact to prediction accuracy.
+You may skip reading the remainder of this section and simply run the module.

-This modules moves into more intermediate aspects of machine learning and negligibly more advanced Python functionality.
-We introduce: using a cross validation function to review our generated predictions and provide a second opinion of how accurate our predictions actually were.
-This module also exposes user to Panda's "get_dummy" functionality, which takes a feature (column), reviews the contents and creates new columns containing only a zero or a one.
+We introduce cross validation functionality to review our generated predictions and provide a second opinion of how accurate our predictions actually were.
+This module also exposes the user to Panda's "get_dummy" functionality, which takes a feature (column), reviews the contents and creates new columns containing only a zero or a one.
 This 0 or 1 state if referred to a "binary" state, implies there are only 2 answers: 0 or 1, True or False, etc. Example: our "sex" (gender) column